Galoppen & YBT Heat

 There is widespread undergrowth offering varying degrees of runnability.
 Seasonal vegetation i.e. dead bracken will not be shown.
 Because it is such an open area, the bracken will generally be visible from some distance.
 There tend to be animal paths or even quad tracks through the highest remaining areas of bracken.

 In some places, the gorse has been destroyed and such areas feature in the direct route choice option on a few legs.
 It should not impede progress much and will hence be shown as rough open.
+There has been some very recent burning of gorse, which will have the effect of improving running conditions in a few small area, though this improved runnability will not be reflected on the map.

 Clusters of gorse 2m tall or more will be mapped as thickets.